bleonheart/Lilia/documentation/docs/libraries/lia.commands.md

 # Commands Library

-This page documents command registration and execution.
+This page documents the functions for working with console commands and command management.

 ---

 ## Overview

-The commands library registers console and chat commands.
-It parses arguments, checks permissions, and routes handlers for execution.
-Commands can be run via slash chat or the console and may be restricted to specific usergroups through a CAMI-compliant admin mod.
-Registered commands are stored in `lia.command.list` keyed by their lowercase name.
+The commands library (`lia.command`) provides a comprehensive system for managing in-game console commands within the Lilia framework.
+It handles command registration, argument parsing, access control, and execution.
+The library supports various argument types, privilege-based access control, and provides a user-friendly interface for command management.

 ---